Statistical Inference

 Breast Cancer Data

 The Breast Cancer data set contains information about image diagnosis of individuals from Wisconsin.
-We are interested if breast cancer diagnosis (outcome variable; Benign or Malignant), is affected by tumor radius, adjusting for texture, perimeter, and smoothness.
+We are interested if breast cancer diagnosis (outcome variable; Benign or Malignant), is affected by tumor radius.

 Code